paceval/paceval/examples_sources/NodeJS_examples/k8s/doc/Readme.md

 ```shell
 kubectl apply -f GitHub/paceval/examples_sources/NodeJS_examples/k8s/operator/template/operator-manifest.yaml
 ```
-You may need to change the path to your local paceval.
-GitHub.

 Please wait for the deployment to complete (this can take up to 2 minutes):
 ```shell